will123195/bleh/README.md

 ## Build

+The build process generates the `public/dist/` folder containing the `js` and `css` for your app.

-Production-ready files get created at runtime in the `public/dist/` folder by default.
-The app's `ready` event fires when the build is complete.
+The build is generated at runtime (except in `production`) and the app's `ready` event fires when the build is complete.

-However, in the `production` environment, it is assumed that the `dist` files have already been generated and the `ready` event fires immediately so there is no brief delay starting the app.
+In the `production` environment, the build step is skipped and the `ready` event fires immediately to avoid a brief delay starting the app.

+If you choose not to commit your `public/dist/` to version control, then you need to run `bleh build` on the command line prior to deploying your app to production (or add `"postinstall": "bleh build"` to your `package.json`).

-While developing, it's useful to run the app with a watch script to restart the app when any source file changes, for example:
+While developing, it's useful to run the app with a watch script to restart the app when any source file changes (which automatically rebuilds).
+For example:

 ```
 nodemon -e js,html,css,less,json,txt --ignore public/dist/
 ```

-You can also run `bleh build` on the command line to build the production-ready `dist` files.

-You may choose to gitignore `public/dist/` to prevent extra diffs in your commits.
-In this case you need to run `bleh build` prior to deploying your app to production (or add `"postinstall": "bleh build"` to your `package.json`).

 ## Options